backdrop-contrib/simple_api/README.md

   * 1a.
 A user with the role "Simple API User" may access the API for one hour after which they will need to re-authenticate.
   * 1b.
 A user with the role "Simple API Full" has access to the API with no time limit.

-2. Assign one of the modules user roles to any user you wish to give API access to.
+2. Assign one of the module's user roles to any user you wish to give API access to.

 3. It's recommended that the admin set up a system cron job or scheduled task to execute Backdrop Cron at least once an hour. as described here: https://backdropcms.org/cron.